 Second, make sure that furniture, plants, or fabric don’t block the return vent.
 This could restrict the amount of air into the system.

-Third, if you are comfortable doing so, check the evaporator coils (they may be in a closet, attic, or basement) for any ice formation.
+Third, if you are comfortable doing so, check the evaporator coils.
+They may be in a closet, attic, or basement.
+Check for any ice formation.

 Fourth, make sure that the flex ducts are not crushed.
-These are flexible wires tubes covered in plastic and can get damaged and cause airflow issues.
+These are flexible wires tubes covered in plastic.
+And when they get damaged, they can cause airflow issues.

 Fifth, check the dampers to make sure that they are open.

-Once you suspect that you’ve determined the issue, there are some problems that you can fix on your own, and others that will require help from an HVAC professional.
+Once you suspect that you’ve determined the issue, there are some problems that you can fix on your own.
+And there are others that will require help from an HVAC professional.

 Change Your Air Filters

 This is probably the best-case scenario for your airflow problems.
 Air filters need to be changed regularly.
-When they are not changed, dirt and dust build-up and restrict the airflow out of the system.
+When they are not changed, dirt and dust build up.
+In effect, it restricts the airflow out of the system.
 Also, you may experience increased respiratory issues.
 Changing your air filters is a quick fix that may solve your airflow problems all by itself.

 Replace any Broken Fans

-If you are experiencing a decrease in airflow, your AC blower might be to blame.
+Let’s say I’m experiencing a decrease in airflow in my central AC.
+My AC blower might be to blame.
 Located inside the air handler, this fan is responsible for pushing the cold air through the ducts.
-When the blades are covered with an excessive amount of dust or the blower motor is broken, you will have issues with your system.
-To check this, you will need to:
+So don’t take this lightly.
+It could be that the blades are covered with an excessive amount of dust or the blower motor is broken.
+But either way, I will have issues with my central AC system.
+Here is how we can check this:

 - 1. Turn off the air conditioner.